fishaffair/chaos-experiment/README.md

 A simple ansible playbook to run chaos experiments on infrastructure that have been deployed via [this project](https://github.com/fishaffair/sre-cource-deploy).

-Playbook choses a random host for every group in inventory:
+Playbook chooses a random host for every group in inventory:

  - etcd_cluster
  - postgres_cluster (patroni and psql)